sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/subscriptions.md

 Likewise, your entities do not need to know the specific names of the checks they should execute.
 The Sensu backend coordinates check execution for you by comparing the subscriptions you specify in your checks and entities to determine which entities should receive execution requests for a given check.

-The diagram below shows how Sensu coordinates check execution based on subscriptions.
+The diagram below uses overlap between entities and checks to show how Sensu coordinates check execution based on subscriptions.
 For example, the `check_cpu` check includes the `system` subscription.
 All three entities include the `system` subscription, so all three entities will execute the `check_cpu` check.
 However, only Entity A and Entity C will execute `check_sshd_process` &mdash; Entity B does not include the `linux` subscription required to execute `check_sshd_process`.